giulianojordao/ArtificialDoctor/README.md

 # ArtificialDoctor
-There are around 10,000 known human diseases, yet human specialists are just ready to review a small amount of them at any given minute.
+this is my individual project in 4th year engineering .There are around 10,000 known human diseases, yet human specialists are just ready to review a small amount of them at any given minute.
 Upwards of 40,500 patients bite the dust every year in an ICU in the U.S. because of mis-analysis.
 For this situation, the movement of specialist is effectively imitated, notwithstanding including the capacity to give portray about the maladies.

-OUR MISSION
+MY MISSION

 Give clients to discover their malady without counseling doctor.Provide cures without reactions to their illness or abnormality.Provide client to discover different likelihood of sicknesses that he may have for that specific side effect.